HomeLatest NewsGovernanceDays after Russia back offs on Ukraine invasion, US prepares sanction list if tables turn

 Democrats agreed to the vote in a deal in which Cruz lifted a months-long holdup of Biden’s ambassadorial nominees, but the Biden administration has been pressing hard against his bill, saying it would put at risk an understanding with Germany to stop the pipeline if Russia invades Ukraine.

-Cruz's bill “will undermine our efforts to deter Russia and remove leverage the and our allies and partners possess in this moment all to score political points at home,” National Security Council spokeswoman Emily Horne said.
+Cruz’s bill “will undermine our efforts to deter Russia and remove leverage the United States and our allies and partners possess in this moment all to score political points at home,” National Security Council spokeswoman Emily Horne said.

 Get the day's headlines from Tech Observer straight in your inbox